 See what I mean?
 And do you see how much richer their Business English sentences are by adding such grammatical elements?
 Believe me.
 You won’t be the only one.
 When your students start impressing their bosses, coworkers and customers by talking like this, they’ll be encouraged to learn more.

-3. Using Outside Sources Can Create a More Realistic Environment for Students.
+4. Use Outside Sources to Create a More Realistic Environment for Students

 The thing is, just as you cannot know everything there is to know about every single type of company and industry that exists, a textbook cannot meet the needs of each and every Business English student.